mamariomiamo/docu-trial/docs/hardware/cameras/tiscamera-install.md

 https://github.com/chengguizi/tiscamera_ros/tree/master/sdk_debs

 :::tip
-To verify driver installation, run `tcam-capture`, and there should be an option for tonemapping showing up.
+To verify driver installation, connect the camera using usb cable, then run `tcam-capture`, and there should be an option for tonemapping showing up.
 Otherwise, the installation is unsuccessful.

 Also, in `gst-inspect-1.0 tcambin`, the `dutil` should have default to be true.
 :::